smart-social-contracts/kybra-simple-db/README.md

 - **Persistent Storage**: Works with Kybra's StableBTreeMap stable structure for persistent storage on your canister's stable memory so your data persists automatically across canister upgrades.
 - **Entity-Relational Database**: Create, read and write entities with OneToOne, OneToMany, ManyToOne, and ManyToMany relationships.
+- **Namespaces**: Organize entities into namespaces to avoid type conflicts when you have multiple entities with the same class name.
 - **Audit Logging**: Track all changes to your data with created/updated timestamps and who created and updated each entity.
 - **Ownership**: Assign owners to your data objects to control who can modify them.